aya-prover/aya-prover-docs/src/guide/vscode-tutorial.md

 [GitHub Actions]: https://github.com/aya-prover/aya-vscode/actions/workflows/vsix.yml

+It remains to configure the Aya language server.
+There are two ways to use the server.
+First, open settings, search for "Aya path", you should see a text box.
+Then, you have a choice:

+1. Use a jar file.
+Put your `lsp-fatjar.jar` file path there.
+Make sure you have a `java` executable in the Path (recommended) or in `java.home` key in the settings json.
+2. Use the jlink version of Aya.
+Put the `aya-lsp` (or `aya-lsp.bat` if you are on Windows) file path there, which is under the `bin` folder of the jlink distribution.

 Then, open a directory that is an Aya project (see [project-tutorial](project-tutorial)).
 Open any `.aya` file, you should see some basic highlight (keywords, comments, etc.).
 Wait for VSCode to activate the extension, and hit `Ctrl+L Ctrl+L` to load the file.